MicrosoftDocs/azure-ai-docs/articles/search/index-add-scoring-profiles.md

 # Add scoring profiles to boost search scores

+Scoring profiles allow you to boost the ranking of matching documents based on criteria.
 In this article, learn how to specify and assign a scoring profile that boosts a search score based on parameters that you provide.

 You can use scoring profiles for [keyword search](search-lucene-query-architecture.md), [vector search](vector-search-overview.md), and [hybrid search](hybrid-search-overview.md).
 However, scoring profiles only apply to nonvector fields, so make sure your index has text or numeric fields that can be used in a scoring profile.
 Scoring profile support for vector and hybrid search is available in 2024-05-01-preview and 2024-07-01 REST APIs and in Azure SDK packages that targeting those releases.